pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 +++

-### Quantile Models
+## Double Machine Learning and Frisch-Waugh-Lovell

 To recap - we've seen two examples of causal inference with inverse probability weighted adjustments.
 We've seen when it works when the propensity score model is well-calibrated.
 We've seen when it fails and how the failure can be fixed.
-These are tools in our tool belt - apt for different problems.
+These are tools in our tool belt - apt for different problems, but come with the requirement

 In the case where the simple propensity modelling approach failed, we saw a data set in which our treatment assignment did not distinguish an average treatment effect.
-It remains an open question if we can tease out any differences in the quantiles of the distribution.
+We also saw how if we augment our propensity based estimator we can improve the identification properties of the technique.
+Here we'll show another example of how propensity models can be combined with an insight from regression based modelling to take advantage of the flexible modelling possibilities offered by machine learning approaches to causal inference.

+### Train and Testing Data Splits

+One of the concerns with the automatic regularisation effects of BART like tree based models is their tendency to over-fit to the seen data.
+Here we'll use K-fold cross validation to generate predictions on out of sample cuts of the data.

 ```{code-cell} ipython3
 dummies = pd.concat(